 Truthfulness should always be the top priority in a relationship.
 Even if the truth is unpleasant, difficult to deal with, or plain painful, it’s better than a lie.
 Lies can affect relationships in many negative ways, no matter if they’re big or small.

-For individuals who were raised in an environment that was unsafe, for some, there is a pattern of not using their voice that is learned.
+For individuals who were raised in an environment that was unsafe, there can be a pattern of not using their voice that is learned.
 This pattern can lead to not wanting to tell the truth if the truth is going to create conflict.
 Later in life, one little white lie can build on more.

 Even when a lie is white and harmless, you can end up feeling bad simply because of the fact that your partner lied to you.
 Also, there can be other issues behind every lie, waiting to rear their heads.
 That is why you should always think carefully before being dishonest.